googleapis/google-cloud-datastore/README.md

 - demo: This is where demo programs live.
 Check out guestbook.py and main.py.

+- samples: This is where sample code lives.

+- tests: This is where additional ndb tests live.

 The main directory contains some scripts and auxiliary files.